konsnos/TexturesXMLExporter/README.md

 ## Tips
 * TexturesXMLExporter checks existing thumbnails before it creates new ones.
 If a thumbnail exists it doesn't create a new one.
 If you wish to refresh a thumbnail (eg. if you changed the source texture), you can simply delete the thumbnail and re-run the executable to re-create it.

+## Notes
+* Symbol & causes problems in the xml format.
+It is replaced by &amp; .